-Oblivious to the battle of the recently corrupt Hildr, Reginleif found her attentions turned by Asger; a young man that caught her eye and knew how to keep it.
-He isolated her from her sisters, whisking her to hidden, beautiful locales throughout Midgard—holding her attentions with sweet words and stunning gifts.
+Oblivious to the battle of the recently corrupt Hildr, Reginleif found her attention turned by Asger; a young man that caught her eye and knew how to keep it.
+He isolated her from her sisters, whisking her to hidden, beautiful locales throughout Midgard—serenading her with sweet words and stunning gifts.
 Never had Reginleif met a human that wasn’t intimidated by her prowess, nor insecure in her presence.
 In the form of Asger, Loki masterfully manipulated Reiginleif’s emotions and bent the knee in just eleven days.
 His proposal was accepted with excitement.
 At last, a hero that she could trust with her true form.
 The purity of their love would surely carry them through all obstacles.
 Reiginleif’s invitations went to the heroes of the Nightmare's Rift—drawing them to the wedding whether they wished to attend or not.

 Alongside the mandatory attendance was the necessary wedding gifts the heroes were required tobring: something old, something new, something borrowed, something gold, and a talon coin in their shoe.
 Once provided, they boarded a ship to the location of the wedding ceremony, as overseen by Wedding planner Nalya and a Holy Minister.
 The cheerful atmosphere soured upon the announcement of Asger’s name.
 What had Loki done?

 Reginleif stood glowing at the altar.
 For the first time, she appeared to them as her true self; the waist-high Valkyrie her sisters knew so well.
 She welcomed the adventurers with a warm speech of fulfilling her dream of true love.
 That for decades, she’d searched for the perfect partner and Asger was her match in every way.
 The diminutive Valkyrie referred to him as her prince and had every confidence that he would speak of her similarly.